 ABOUT

-Dr Jason Cheng is an experienced surgeon with a special interest in the management of cataract and glaucoma.
-He performs complex cataract operations often in combination with glaucoma procedures, including iStent, XEN, Hydrus, iTrack/ABiC, MiniJet, Preserflo, GATT, ECP, micropulse, subcyclo-diode laser, Trabeculectomy and Tube implants.
+Dr Jason Cheng is a highly experienced ophthalmic surgeon with a special interest in the management of cataract and glaucoma.
+He regularly performs complex cataract surgeries, often in combination with glaucoma procedures.
+His expertise spans a wide range of surgical techniques, including iStent, XEN, Hydrus, iTrack/ABiC, MiniJet, Preserflo, GATT, ECP, micropulse, subcyclo-diode laser, trabeculectomy, and tube implants.

-Dr Cheng completed his ophthalmology training at the Moorfields Eye Hospital, London rotation.
-He then went on to sub-specialise in Glaucoma from 2 fellowships: St Thomas' Hospital, London and the Toronto Western Hospital, Canada, with a scholarship from the Royal College of Ophthalmologist, London.
+Dr Cheng completed his ophthalmology training through the prestigious Moorfields Eye Hospital rotation in London.
+He then sub-specialised in glaucoma through two advanced fellowships: one at St Thomas’ Hospital in London and the other at Toronto Western Hospital in Canada, supported by a scholarship from the Royal College of Ophthalmologists (UK).

-Prior to moving to Australia, Dr Cheng worked in Singapore for 3 years as a consultant ophthalmologist where he won awards from the Ministry of Health and National University of Singapore.
-He is currently a Glaucoma specialist at Sydney Eye Hospital, St George Hospital, Liverpool Public Hospital and conjoint senior lecturer at the University of New South Wales and lecturer at the University of Western Sydney.
-He is also a faculty member of the Sydney Eye Hospital MIGS course.
+Before relocating to Australia, Dr Cheng served for three years as a Consultant Ophthalmologist in Singapore, where he received awards from both the Ministry of Health and the National University of Singapore for his contributions.
+He is currently a glaucoma specialist at Sydney Eye Hospital, St George Hospital, and Liverpool Public Hospital.
+In addition, he is a Conjoint Senior Lecturer at the University of New South Wales and The University of Sydney.
+He also serves as a faculty member of the Sydney Eye Hospital MIGS (Minimally Invasive Glaucoma Surgery) course.

-research and has published multiple books, book chapters and articles and is a site investigator for several multi-centre clinical and surgical trials/registries.
-He is on the editorial board of "Eye" Journal, the official journal of the Royal College of Ophthalmology, London and is a co-author of the children's book
+A passionate advocate for research and education, Dr Cheng has authored and co-authored multiple books, book chapters, and peer-reviewed articles.
+He is a site investigator for several multi-centre clinical and surgical trials and registries.
+He also sits on the editorial board of Eye, the official journal of the Royal College of Ophthalmologists (UK), and co-authored the children's book

 Awards